plan-systems/design-docs/proof-of-correctness.md

 ### scrap/work area

+#### Ambiguous Conflict Resolution

+- Because community nodes can get transactions from **𝓛<sub>C</sub>** in an arbitrary order, it is possible for two different repos, **𝓡<sub>i</sub>** and **𝓡<sub>j</sub>**, to be in a state where members using them author conflicting entries that cannot be resolved.
+- In order to support strong eventual consistency, conflicts must always be deterministically resolved _only_ using information all nodes are guaranteed to eventually possess.
+- Given:
+    - entry **e<sub>0</sub>** is currently "live" in **𝓡<sub>i</sub>**, _and_
+    - entry **e<sub>1</sub>** being processed by [channel entry validation](#Channel-Entry-Validation) and ambiguous conflicts with **e<sub>0</sub>** (i.e. either entry could be the "winner" but both can't)
+- If/When node **n<sub>i</sub>** observes that **e<sub>1</sub>** is in ambiguous conflict with **e<sub>0</sub>**:
+    - This means only one entry can be regarded as the "winner"
+    - **n<sub>i</sub>** posts an entry in the Conflict Resolution Channels

+- Note, in the case that **𝓛<sub>C</sub>** offers consensus timestamps for transactions (which is common), this alone is enough to radically
+    - For example, resolution couldn't depend on the arrival time of each entry from **𝓛<sub>C</sub>** unless not depend on _when_ each entry arrived from **𝓛<sub>C</sub>**, _and_
+    -

+- WE DONT HAVE SO SOLVE ALL CONFLICTS (like collab doc)
+    - we just have to cover the system ones -- we can enumerate them all:
+        - always choose the grant-access direction?  (vs revoke direction) it follows that each repo across **C** will vary .
+If part of the network is recovering from a partition, it becomes more possible for two members to author entries that
+- Examples:
+    - **e<sub>0</sub>**

+**𝓡<sub>i</sub>**  across **C** can be in vario states

+- IF the entry
+- If the entries are in separate channels
+- Ambiguous conflicts can _also_ be adversary-induced, so we must analyze.
+    - The obvious objective for an adversary to induce ambiguous conflicts would be to disrupt **C** by crafting entries designed to invalidate "high value" root entries that would cause a cascade of entry invalidations to occur.
+For example, suppose member **m** is granted the permission level of supermoderator in an ACC used for

+    posting an entry into a high-level ACC used across **C** dated a year ago causing

+two or more entries having "equal authority" conflict in that if they are live, then there is an inconsistency and/or contradiction.
+    - When two entries are back with "equal authority", the permissions levels
+- To unpack this, we consider two categories of ambiguous conflicts:
+   - **Natural**, where network latency between the nodes of **C** resulted in a situation where two separate nodes authored entries

+   what is mildly similar to a race condition.
+        - While each entry will have a globally-known author timestamp, they could arrive at a node in any order and with any delay.
+        - While there are an exponential number of permutations for how

+         permutations of the order entries arrive, however, seldom result in an ambiguous conflict since:
+            - the entries are
+     However, in this case, each entry will me timestamped

+       - In this case, we assume the intention and timestamp on the entries are accurate and well intentioned.
+   - Adversary-Induced
+       - In this case, w

+- The consensus properties of **C** are effectively called into action here.
+By default, entries in conflict with each other are each given a score based on the seniority of each member and the time delta of the entries.
+There is either deterministic "winner" or "tie".
+In a tie, both entries in conflict are nullified.
+    - Implementation note: nullified entries, although effectively rejected, remain
+    - and that occur within a given time window are rejected.
+- In accessing ambiguous conflict resolution, we separate them into to categories:
+   - Legitimate/Natural
+       - In this case, we assume the intention and timestamp on the entries are accurate and well intentioned.
+   - Adversary-Induced
+       - In this case, we assume one or more of the entries in conflict have forged `TimeAuthored` and have maliciously intentions.
+- Ideally, we want to devise a resolution scheme that produces the most fair and reasonable outcomes for natural conflicts but is resilient against adversary-induced conflicts.

 - **m** uses a client that connects with a trusted community node (meaning a node that **m** trusts with the community keyring).